18 Best Places to Visit in Slovenia - By a Local

 Got Slovenia travel questions?

-Connect with our Slovenia-based travel experts for the best local advice and expert help planning a better trip!
+Stop wasting time and connect with Primoz in Ljubljana for the best local advice and expert help planning a better trip!

 15. Triglav National Park